 Most people infected with CMV will not need a specific treatment.
 Treatment may be needed if the virus is reactivated and you have a weakened immune system.

 Antiviral medications may be used for people who have an organ transplant or suppressed immune system.

 These medications do not cure CMV, but can decrease the symptoms and duration of the illness.

-While there is no definitive way to prevent CMV, there are a some measures that can decrease your chance of the infection:
+While there is no definitive way to prevent CMV, but there are some measures that can decrease your chance of the infection:

 Properly dispose of diapers.Do not share glasses or eating utensils.Avoiding intimate contact with people known to have the CMV infection.Practice safe sex.